Never forget to measure your design quality

 Another way is to hold the phone in both of the hands and use both the thumbs to interact with the icons.

 Recognition patterns are those with whom the users already strike familiarities.
-For example, while browsing through any e-commerce website, you may notice certain pop-ups that urge you to add the item on your cart.
+For example, while browsing through an e-commerce website, you may notice certain pop-ups that urge you to add the item in your cart.
 These are recognition patterns that may impulse the users to have the product in the cart.
 This is a way for the developers to add to the popularity of their mobile apps.
 Users quickly become accustomed to the things they see the most.
-Absence of these elements may feel uncomfortable for them.
+The absence of these elements may feel uncomfortable for them.

 Usability testing allows bug identification as well as resolving the same at the earliest stage so that the users won’t find them later while using any of the applications.
 Ensuring testing and fixing the bugs at an early stage is important for the success of every application that developers must follow.

-All the above-explained elements are as much important as offering any new service to the users.
+All the above-explained elements are as important as, offering a new service to the users.
 And while hosting your users, do keep in mind to serve them the best.
 Users are never going to encourage something they don’t feel comfortable to use.
-So, it is vital to design icons to suit the requirements of the users.
-Do follow all the above-mentioned points in order to use mobile interaction the right way.
+So, it is vital to design icons to suit the requirements of the users and for that, you need to follow the latest UI design trends and guidelines.